simonesilvestroni/m2m-website/_posts/2024-02-01-the-permanent-commodification-of-arts.md

   - 'internet'
   - 'music'
   - 'video'
-description: 'I think the streaming industry was never conceived on a decent business model.
+summary: 'I think the streaming industry was never conceived on a decent business model.
 Its level of gaslighting is astonishing, and successful.'
 syndication: true
 syndicate:
   - name: Mastodon